-Exactly how you want to preserve your chillies will vary mainly depending on how you like to use your peppers in your cooking.
-Below we outline some of the easiest and most popular ways of how to preserve chillies so you can enjoy your harvest long after the growing season has ended.
+Preserving chillies is the best way to maximise your crop.
+Done correctly you will be able to enjoy your chillies all year round.
+In the article below we outline some of the easiest and most popular ways o to preserve chillies so you can enjoy your harvest long after the growing season has ended.

 Drying Peppers

-This is perhaps one of the most common and easiest ways to preserve your chillies.
-The key to drying chillies is to expose them to a constant warm dry humidity in order to remove the moisture from inside the pepper.
+This is perhaps one of the most common ways to preserve your chillies.
+The key to drying chillies is constant low heat and lack of humidity.
 Failure to remove all of the moisture will result in your chillies rotting, making them inedible.
 There are many different techniques you can use for drying peppers so lets look at a few.

 A question that we often get asked is whether to cut the peppers in half and or remove the seeds.
 Well there is no definitive answer to this question as much will depend on the type of chillies you are using.
 As a general rule it can be better to half and de-seed larger chillies with more flesh such as jalapenos while smaller thinner walled peppers such as habaneros or cayennes will usually dry fine if left whole.

-Without a doubt the cleanest, easiest and most efficient way to dry your chillies is to use a purpose built food/fruit dehydrator.
-These machines tend to be marketed towards people that want to dry fruit but they work equally well for drying chilli peppers.
-You simply place your chillies on a series of small trays that stack on top of each other neatly and are gently warmed (usually for about 12-24 hours) by a steady heat from the base unit below.
+Without doubt the most efficient way to dry your chillies is to use a purpose built food/fruit dehydrator.
+Most people used dehydrators to dry fruit but they work equally well for drying chilli peppers.
+Simply place your chillies on a series of small trays that stack on top of each other neatly and are gently warmed (usually for about 12-24 hours) by a steady heat from the base unit below.
 As you’d expect from a purpose built food dehydrator the results are nice evenly dried chillies with no possibility of burning your harvest (very easy to do when oven drying!).

 Oven Drying Peppers

 Oven drying your chillies is one of the fastest ways to dry them out.
 To prepare them you may need to slice the chillies in half and if desired remove the seeds.
 Spread out the peppers on a baking tray (ideally on baking paper to stop them sticking) and place them in an oven on a very low heat (about 100 degrees centigrade or less).
 Timing is absolutely crucial as it can be easy to leave them in too long and burn.
-As a guide we would say to leave them in the oven for about 10-15 minutes and if not fully dry then check on them every 2-3 minutes after that.
+You will need to experiment given it is hard to given exact temperatures and timings.
+As a guide leave them in the oven for about 10 minutes to start.
+If not fully dry, then check on them every 3-5 minutes after that.

-Be warned that the exact time required to dry your peppers will vary enormously depending on the type of chillies and oven you are using.
+Exact timings will vary enormously depending on the type of chillies and oven you use.
 As a general rule keep the oven temperature very low and check them very regularly.
 If using this method it can be a good idea to dry your fruit in batches to avoid losing all of your crop should you make a mistake.

 Hanging Peppers To Dry

-Hanging you chilli peppers up to dry is not only a traditional and effective way to preserve them but it also doubles as a great ornamental addition to your kitchen.
+Hanging you chilli peppers up to dry is not only an effective way to preserve them, it also doubles as a great ornamental addition to your kitchen.
 Chillies are usually strung together and hung on a string or wire and bound closely together to form a long bunch, usually termed a chilli ristra.
-If you are interested hanging your peppers in the kitchen to dry take a look at the blog post we made that explains how to make a chilli ristra.
+Take a look our guide that explains how to make a chilli ristra.

 Storing Dried Peppers

-Once dry you can keep the chillies for a long time (they’ll often last a few years) so long as you store them in a moisture free environment.
+Dried chillies last a long time (even a few years) if stored correctly.
 This could either be hanging near a sunny window in the kitchen or in a air sealed storage jar or container, the key is to keep them dry.
 Tell tale signs of moisture is usually seen as a darkening in colour, black spots or mould.
 Should you see any of these you should throw them away.

-Using dried chillies in your cooking is as easy as throwing them in whole or roughly chopping or crumbling into whatever you are cooking.
+Using dried chillies is as easy as throwing them in whole or chopping them into whatever you are cooking.
 If you have a large quantity of dried chillies you could make a batch of chilli flakes by grinding them using a bladed coffee grinder.
 One great benefits of preserving your chillies as chilli flakes is that they take a lot less room to store than when they are left whole.

 Freezing Chilli Peppers

-After a few hours simply remove the tray from the freezer and place the frozen peppers into a freezer zip lock bag.
-Next time you are cooking you can simply pull out a few pieces of frozen chillie and throw them straight into the pan.
+So long as you are cooking them you can treat your frozen chillies just like they were fresh.
+Next time you are cooking you can simply pull out a few pieces of frozen chilli and throw them straight into the pan.

 To learn more you might want to take a look at our How to Freeze Peppers Guide.